In this comparison, I break down the advantages and disadvantages of the two most common types of cookware: stainless steel and non-stick.

 A quick search online will reveal that many famous chefs have cookware lines that offer stainless steel and non-stick, further solidifying that there is a place in your kitchen for both.

-A few examples include Wolfgang Puck and Rachael Ray, who both feature stainless steel and non-stick offerings (check out Rachel Ray’s non-stick pans on Amazon).
-Thomas Keller, a world-renowned chef and restaurateur, co-designed the All-Clad TK collection that features mostly stainless steel, but also a 10-inch non-stick frying pan.
+For example, Wolfgang Puck and Rachael Ray, who both feature stainless steel and non-stick offerings (check out Rachel Ray’s non-stick pans on Amazon).

 And then there’s Ree Drummond (The Pioneer Woman) whose collections are primarily non-stick (see on Amazon).